peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `java.lang.String toString()`<br>
  Converts this object to a text string in base 10.
 * `EInteger Xor​(EInteger other)`<br>
- Finds the exclusive "or" of two arbitrary-precision integer objects.
+ Does an exclusive OR (XOR) operation between this arbitrary-precision integer and another one.

 ## Method Details